Make This Stunning Terracotta Pot Succulent Centerpiece

 - Pillar candle

 Start by sussing out your materials.
 You want to look around the garden shed or the garden center for a wire basket that’s not too large as you’re finished centerpiece will be almost double the diameter of the wire basket.
 Unless your table is enormous you’ll want to look for a small or medium sized wire basket.

-Next find some pots that fit the design.
+Next, find some pots that fit the design.
 Look for a medium sized but stubby pot for the center of the basket and various sizes of small or medium pots to go round the outside.
-Set the pots out and move them around, readjusting the size and the placement, until you have a cohesive design that works for as a centerpiece.
+Set the pots out and move them around, readjusting the size and the placement, until you have a cohesive design that works as a centerpiece.

 Attach the terracotta pots to the wire basket by using garden wire.
 String the wire through the hole in the bottom of the pot and loop it around and twist it onto the wire basket.
 The center pot does not need to be wired.